NRK's channels

 NRK.no

-The website of NRK is one of the most visited in Norway.
+The website of NRK is the second most visited norwegian website.

 Nrk.no shall always present the most important events in the world, Norway and on NRK right now.